About World Labyrinth Day

 Ways to Celebrate

 Many “Walk as One at 1” local time on Saturday to create a rolling wave of peaceful energy across the globe.
 There are local community celebrations, individual walks, and online events.
-School communities are encouraged to participate on Friday for World Labyrinth Day in Schools.
+School communities are encouraged to participate the day before on Friday for World Labyrinth Day in Educational Settings.

 The concept for World Labyrinth Day was first suggested to the TLS Strategic Planning committee by Carol House and developed by the Board of Directors including Harriette Royer, Kimberly Saward, and Kay Whipple in 2007-8.
 Based on their recommendation for an “Annual Worldwide Labyrinth Walk” at the 2008 Fall Board Meeting, an international committee of nineteen members chose the first Saturday in May as World Labyrinth Day (WLD).